Seeed-Studio/wiki-documents/docs/Solar_Charger_Shield_V2.2.md

 4) When the battery is fully charged, the green light glows.

-5) Once you have charged the battery, you may mount the shield on to the arduino.
+5) Then you can mount the shield on to the arduino.
 As you power up the solar charger shield, it should power up the arduino as shown in the figure below:

 ![](https://github.com/SeeedDocument/Solar_Charger_Shield_V2.2/raw/master/img/Solar-Charger-Shield-v2.2_power-arduino.jpg)